IceHe/lib/books/fundamentals-of-software-architecture.md

 as the finish their initial component design:
 **should the architecture be monolithic or distributed?**

+A _monolithic_ architecture typically features a single deployable unit, including all functionality of the system that runs in the process, typically connected to a single database.

+_Types of monolithic architecture include the layered and modular monolith._

+A _distributed_ architecture is the opposite —— the application consists of multiple services running in their own ecosystem, communicating via networking protocols.

+**Distributed architectures may feature finer-grained deployment models,** where each service may have its own release cadence _( 节奏 )_ and engineering practices, based on the development team and their priorities.

+---

+The fundamental decision rests on how many quanta the architecture discovers during the design process.

+If the system can manager with a single quantum
+( in other words, one set of architecture characteristics ) , then a monolith architecture offers many advantages.

+On the other hand, differing architecture characteristics for components, requires a distributed architecture to accommodate differing architecture characteristics.

 # Part 2.
 Architeure Styles

 # Part 3.
 Techniques and Soft Skills